A Social Impact Assessment Mission in Cambodia

 - Data analysis (3 weeks): In the final few weeks, we had to analyse all the information using different SIA tools and methodologies, package the key takeaways into a report and present our findings to the WAH Board and management team.

 Maternal and infant mortality is a significant concern in Cambodia.
 Nearly one out of every four women don’t have access to a skilled birth attendant, while nearly one out of every five child deaths is due to acute respiratory distress.
 The national maternal mortality rate of 170 (per 100,000 live births) and child mortality rate of 54 (per 1,000 live births) remains high.

 Still, considerable progress has been made in the last decade due to government intervention and NGO support.
-Key strategies have included providing access to quality family planning, establishing emergency obstetric and newborn care facilities, expanding universal health coverage and investing in midwife and pediatric trainings.
+Key strategies have included providing access to quality family planning, establishing emergency obstetric and newborn care facilities, expanding universal health coverage and investing in midwife and paediatric trainings.

 The latter has been the key focus area for WAH, and our experience on the field really highlighted the difference that a quality training programme can make to midwives and doctors - not just to their knowledge and skills, but also to their confidence and job satisfaction.
 By visiting target and control group health facilities, we could analyse the skill gaps between the medical staff, understand the key variances between various health training programmes and listen to the perspectives of the ultimate beneficiaries – the patients.